grevend/moscow-prioritization/README.md

-could-have-label | Label to expect on PRs of little relevance | `could have` should-have-label | Label to expect on non-critical PRs | `should have` must-have-label | Label to expect on essential PRs | `must have`
+could-have-label | Label to expect on PRs of little relevance | `could have` should-have-label | Label to expect on non-critical PRs | `should have` must-have-label | Label to expect on essential PRs | `must have` fail-if-missing-label | Unprioritized PRs should fail the action | `true`